Code-Institute-Submissions/CI-project-one/README.md

 1. Verify that users can click on the picture of Eric Burdon, verify this action takes users to his latest solo album on the Youtube website.
 2. Verify that the album covers in the audio section are displaying correctly.
 3. Verify that the audio bars in the audio section are displaying and functioning correctly, i.e., users can play each individual song and adjust the volume in the audio bar controls.
-4. Verify custom styles are working as intended, for example, audio bars should expand when the mouse cursor hovers over them.
+4. Verify custom styles are working as intended, for example, audio bars should expand when the cursor hovers over them.
 5. Verify that there are no grammatical errors in the band info section.